Germany will send oxygen, medical aid to India to help in COVID crisis

 "Germany stands in solidarity with India and is urgently preparing a mission of support," Merkel said in a statement.

 The European Commission has also said it aims to send oxygen and medicines to India after receiving a request from Delhi.
-(Full Story) Britain and the United States are also sending assistance including medical equipment.
-(Full Story) (Full Story)
+Britain and the United States are also sending assistance including medical equipment.

 Our Standards: The Thomson Reuters Trust Principles.